 Again, I would like to extend an invitation to any of our shareholders who do not bank with us, to visit our branch, meet the staff and discuss what we can do to assist you with your banking requirements.
 Then, once you are happy banking with us, you can help us grow our business by spreading the word.
 Word of mouth referrals continues to be a great source of business.
+The more people who make the Nowra & District Community Bank ® branch of Bendigo Bank their main bank, the more profitable the company will become.

-I would like to take this opportunity to thank my Board for their assistance throughout the financial year and of course to my staff, who work very hard to ensure our customer service remains something to be proud of and which in turn, provides continued business growth.
+I would like to take this opportunity to thank my board for their assistance throughout 2018 and of course to my staff, who work very hard to ensure our customer service remains something to be proud of.